No. No way. Never.

 That was just the beginning.

-From the pregame hype video where the noise and anticipation mirrored that of UNLV’s fireworks show back in the day, to the constant chorus of “Go Knights, Go” and the wild celebration after the Knights scored, it became glaringly obvious that Las Vegans love their team.
+From the pregame hype video when the noise and anticipation mirrored that of UNLV’s fireworks show back in the day, to the constant chorus of “Go Knights, Go” and the wild celebration after the Knights scored, it became glaringly obvious that Las Vegans love their team.

 Vegas' Reilly Smith punctuated that sentiment when he declared in a post-game interview on display at the arena: "Our home record is because of the energy of this crowd."
 It drew a thunderous response.